yubrajbhoi/termux-python/Doc/library/ssl.rst

    When Python has been compiled against an older version of OpenSSL, the flag defaults to *0*.

-   .. versionadded:: 3.7
+   .. versionadded:: 3.6.3

    .. deprecated:: 3.7
       The option is deprecated since OpenSSL 1.1.0.
-It was added to 2.7.15, 3.6.3 and 3.7.0 for backwards compatibility with OpenSSL 1.0.2.
+It was added to 2.7.15 and 3.6.3 for backwards compatibility with OpenSSL 1.0.2.

 .. data:: OP_NO_RENEGOTIATION